All you need to know about 12 vs. 24 Volt LED strips | Wired4Signs USA

 Q: 12V vs. 24V LED tape light – Which is better?

-Using a 24V LED strip vs. 12V can dramatically reduce the amount of wiring required, saving you money in the process.
+Using a 24V LED strip instead of a 12V strip can dramatically reduce the amount of wiring required, saving you money in the process.
 Increasing the voltage causes a reduction in the current flowing through the system, meaning you can use thinner wires that are less expensive.
 And you require fewer supply connections for the same size installation.

 Q: Are all LED lights low voltage?